gri-sha/fine_tuning_mt/README.md

 ```

 ## Notes
-- For long-running processes, it's recommended to use `screen` or `tmux` to maintain sessions
+- For convinience it it better to run all the scripts from the **project root**
-- Check the model-specific READMEs in `finetune/mistral7b/` and `finetune/mt5/` for additional configuration details
+- For long-running processes (fine-tuning and translation), it's recommended to use `screen` or `tmux` to maintain sessions
-- Evaluation results will be saved in `evaluate/evaluations.csv`
+- Check the model-specific shell scripts in `finetune/mistral7b/` and `finetune/mt5/` for additional configuration details
--
+- Evaluation results are saved in `evaluate/evaluations.csv`